SibCode/CoughDetectionAI/README.md

 Further information:

 The objective of the thesis associated with this repository was to test if a model can detect and categorize coughs with and without mask from a single microphone in a waiting room with lots of background noise.
 From 108 models a total of 28 achieved the targeted accuracy of over 75%.
 Two models trained with the dataset including all samples achieved accuracies over 98% for both cough detection and classification.
-The results only contain the generated data other than the models themselves.
+The results in this repository only contain the generated data other than the models themselves and does not include the original study data used.